jomsai/jekyll-now/_posts/2018-8-7-Hello-World.md

 $ sudo hdparm -N /dev/sdb

+$ sudo hdparm -I /dev/sdb && sudo hdparm -I /dev/sdb > myssd-2.txt

+Now comapre myssd-1.txt with myssd-2.txt to make sure the changes are as expected.
+The drive should be unlocked and unfrozen.
+The Max Sector size should be larger in file 2.

+I just kept going to the next step at this point because there are no partitions on the drive and rebooting and formatting the drive again just to check it would be a lot of trouble.

 The second hidden space we will consider is the DCO or Device Configuration Overlay used by manufacturers for extra features that come with the drive.
 To query the space on the SSD we will examine the output of hdparm -I again or grep the myssd-1.txt file for the Device Configuration Overlay status.
 An enabled DCO has an asterisk next to it.
 Also look for "Security not Locked not frozen".
 The drive needs to be unlocked and unfrozen to proceed.

 $ sudo hdparm -I /dev/sdb

 $ grep verlay myssd-1.txt

 Now see what features can be altered on the drive and how much space can be added to the SSD if the DCO is wiped.
-The size will be in terms of 512 byte sectors as before.
+The size will be in terms of 512 byte sectors as before however I was unable to discover the sizes of the HPA versus the DCO.
+I suspect both commands give the same basic Max Sectors in spite of the fact that we just disabled the HPA beforehand.

 $ sudo hdparm --dco-identify /dev/sdb